 We monitor counterparty exposure in our broker, banking and lending counterparties on a daily basis.
-We believe our broker and banking counterparties are well capitalized organizations and we attempt to manage our cash balances across these organizations to reduce our exposure to a single counterparty.
+We believe our broker and banking counterparties are well-capitalized organizations and we attempt to manage our cash balances across these organizations to reduce our exposure to a single counterparty.

-As of December 31, 2015, we had entered into repurchase agreements with 30 counterparties, 21 of which had outstanding balances at December 31, 2015, including one facility that provides short-term financing for our residential mortgage loan collateral with outstanding balances at December 31, 2015.
-In addition, we held long-term secured advances from the FHLB.
-As of December 31, 2015, we had a total consolidated debt-to-equity ratio of 3.0 times.
-The debt-to-equity ratio funding our RMBS AFS, residential mortgage loans held-for-sale, commercial real estate assets and Agency Derivatives only was 2.5:1.0.
-We believe the debt-to-equity ratio funding our RMBS AFS, residential mortgage loans held-for-sale, commercial real estate assets and Agency Derivatives is the most meaningful debt-to-equity measure as U.S. Treasuries are viewed to be highly liquid in nature and collateralized borrowings on residential mortgage loans held-for-investment in securitization trusts represents term financing with no stated maturity.
+As of December 31, 2016, we had entered into repurchase agreements with 31 counterparties, 23 of which had outstanding balances at December 31, 2016, including three facilities that provide short-term financing for our commercial real estate collateral with outstanding balances at December 31, 2016.
+In addition, we held both short- and long-term secured advances from the FHLB as well as short-term borrowings under revolving credit facilities from two counterparties.
+As of December 31, 2016, we had a total consolidated debt-to-equity ratio of 4.8:1.0.
+The debt-to-equity ratio funding our RMBS AFS, commercial real estate assets, MSR and Agency Derivatives only was 3.9:1.0.
+We believe the debt-to-equity ratio funding our RMBS AFS, commercial real estate assets, most meaningful debt-to-equity measure as collateralized borrowings on residential mortgage loans held-for-investment in securitization trusts represents term financing with no stated maturity.

-As of December 31, 2015, we had \$737.8 million in cash and cash equivalents, approximately \$40.9 million of unpledged Agency securities and derivatives and \$48.9 million of unpledged non-Agency securities and retained interests from the Company's on-balance sheet securitizations, which are eliminated in consolidation in accordance with U.S. GAAP.
-As a result, we had an overall estimated unused borrowing capacity on our unpledged RMBS and retained interests of approximately \$71.7 million.
-We also had approximately \$18.9 million of unpledged prime nonconforming residential mortgage loans, \$11.0 million of unpledged CSL, \$36.1 million of unpledged Ginnie Mae buyout residential mortgage loans, and an overall estimated unused borrowing capacity on unpledged residential mortgage loans held-for-sale of approximately \$17.0 million.
-As of December 31, 2015, we had approximately \$43.9 million of unpledged mezzanine commercial real estate loans and \$255.9 million of unpledged commercial real estate first mortgages, and an overall estimated unused borrowing capacity on unpledged commercial real estate assets of approximately \$170.7 million.
+As of December 31, 2016, we held \$406.9 million in cash and cash equivalents, approximately \$2.6 million of unpledged Agency securities and derivatives and \$26.1 million of unpledged non-Agency securities and retained interests from our on-balance sheet securitizations, which are eliminated in consolidation in accordance with U.S. GAAP.
+As a result, we had an overall estimated unused borrowing capacity on our unpledged RMBS and retained interests of approximately \$19.8 million.
+We also held approximately \$40.1 million of unpledged residential mortgage loans held-for-sale, for which we had no unused borrowing capacity.
+As of December 31, 2016, we held approximately \$43.9 million of unpledged mezzanine commercial real estate loans and \$10.8 million of unpledged commercial real estate first mortgages, and an overall estimated unused borrowing capacity on unpledged commercial real estate assets of approximately \$36.5 million.
+We also held approximately \$512.9 million of unpledged MSR, for which we had no unused borrowing capacity.
+Generally, unused borrowing capacity may be the result of our election not to utilize certain financing, as well as delays in the timing in which funding is provided or the inability to meet lenders' eligibility requirements for specific types of asset classes.
 If borrowing rates and collateral requirements change in the near term, we believe we are subject to less earnings volatility than if we carried higher leverage.

-We also monitor exposure to counterparties involved in our mortgage loan conduit and MSR businesses.
-In connection with securitization transactions and MSR assets, we are required to make certain representations and warranties to the investors in the RMBS we issue or the loans underlying the MSR we own.
-If the representations and warranties that we are required to make prove to be inaccurate, we may be obligated to repurchase certain mortgage loans, which may impact the profitability of these businesses.
-Although we obtain similar representations and warranties from the counterparty from which we acquired the relevant asset, if those representations and warranties do not directly mirror those we make to the investor, or if we are unable to enforce the representations and warranties against the counterparty for a variety of reasons, including the financial condition or insolvency of the counterparty, we may not be able to seek indemnification from our counterparties for any losses attributable to the breach.
+We also monitor exposure to our mortgage loan and MSR counterparties.
+In connection with our previous securitization transactions, we were required to make certain representations and warranties to the investors in the RMBS we issued.
+We may also be required to make representations and warranties to investors in the loans underlying the MSR we own.
+If the representations and warranties prove to be inaccurate, we may be obligated to repurchase certain mortgage loans, which may impact the profitability of our portfolio.
+Although we obtain similar representations and warranties from the counterparty from which we acquired the relevant asset, if those representations and warranties do not directly mirror those we make to the investor, or if we are unable to enforce the representations and warranties gainst the counterparty for a variety of reasons, including the financial condition or insolvency of the counterparty, we may not be able to seek indemnification from our counterparties for any losses attributable to the breach.